JonathanBout/SimpleCDN/README.md

 **Tags:**
 - `latest`: the latest stable release
+- `main`: the latest build of the main branch, usually on the last commit.
+Not recommended for production as it may contain bugs or break.
 - `vX.X.X`: pin to a specific version.
 Recommended for production scenarios.
 Supported versions can be found in the [tags listing](https://github.com/JonathanBout/SimpleCDN/tags).
-- `dev`: the latest build of the `main` branch.
-Not recommended for production as it may contain bugs.

 #### with `docker run`
 ```